geoffgould.net

 Doctor Who (noun)

 British science fiction TV series: Doctor Who is the longest running science fiction television program in the world; running from November 23rd, 1963, until the BBC itself began to sabotage it in 1986/1987.
-In reality they cancelled this it, but when countless millions of world-wide fans raised their voice as once, the BBC hastily back-pedalled, lyingly declaring it wasn't "cancelled," it was "on hiatus."
+In reality they cancelled this it, but when countless millions of world-wide fans raised their voice at once as one, the BBC hastily back-pedalled, lyingly declaring it wasn't "cancelled," it was "on hiatus."
 For eighteeen months.
 Then, proceeding to make the show unwatchable when it did come back (so they could cancel it again), without cause or logical explanation (apart from wanting to turn the fans away from the series), the BBC summarily fired the then-current Doctor, being played by Colin Baker.

 Colin